Autonomous Navigation with Brian Douglas: Part 4

 In addition to a noisy measurement, the robot also has a way to dead reckon its position using odometry data.
 Dead reckoning is when a future position is calculated using a past position and relative measurements like velocity and angular rate.
 For example, if you know the robot is facing north and moving at 1 meter per second, after 3 seconds you can estimate that the position is 3 meters north of where it used to be.
 You can have some confidence that the robot is there without having to observe the environment again.

 Dead reckoning can be used over shorter time frames with a lot of success but due to noise in the relative measurements, the error grows over time and needs to be corrected by measuring pose relative to the environment.
-For a more in depth understanding of dead reckoning, check out sensor fusion and tracking video number 3, where we combine the absolute measurement from a GPS with the relative measurement from an IMU.
+For a more in depth understanding of dead reckoning, check out, where we combine the absolute measurement from a GPS with the relative measurement from an IMU.

 Unfortunately, a Kalman filter is not well suited for this localization problem.
 The main drawback is that it expects probability distributions to be Gaussian – or near Gaussian.
 For our problem, this means the random dead reckoning noise and the lidar measurement noise both need to be Gaussian.
 Which they might actually be, or at least close enough to still use a Kalman filter.